miguelalarcos/bull-rb/README.md

 end
 ```

 Several components can watch the rvar and set a value to it.
-For example a form is editing the rvar
+For example a form is editing the document given by the rvar
 car_selected, and a list component of cars can set the car_selected to another id when clicking in one car.

 The canonical way of writing a custom component: